pohsu/CarND-Vehicle-Detection/writeup_report.md

 ##### More results from a different set six frames:
 ![alt text][image6]

 * Negative Mining: I also used the negative mining approach by including some false positive samples into the non-vehicle dataset.
 This method is particularly useful against the false positives.
 I ended up collecting 88 more negative samples from the project video.
-The
+In fact, I spent quite a lot of time on this method.

 ---